Building a strong safety culture will help reduce onsite accidents, lower insurance costs, and prevent costly downtimes.

 According to OSHA, workplace safety culture is “the atmosphere created by (a shared set of) beliefs, attitudes, etc., which shapes our behavior.”
 Under this umbrella term, construction safety culture impacts every aspect of your worksite, from how you communicate with employees to how each holds the other accountable.

-However, achieving these goals is simply more than investing in more training materials.
+However, achieving these goals is more than simply investing in additional training materials.
 Improving workplace output and safety means creating a better culture.

 1. Work with a Consultant to Develop Best Practices